 When companies evaluate investments in their supply chain capabilities, they tend to focus on cost reduction rather than top-line improvements.
 This is to a great extent the result of an antiquated view of supply chain operations as a cost center rather than a source of strategic advantage.
 Those days are over, as companies such as Apple and Amazon have demonstrated that supply chain capabilities, including forecasting, can be a source of superior revenue growth and market share, in addition to lower costs.

-Forecast accuracy benefits top-line, bottom-line, and overall corporate performance, as summarized in the below table.
+Forecast accuracy benefits top-line, bottom-line, and asset utilization performance, as summarized in the below table.
 By accurately predicting demand, companies can increase short-term sales by minimizing stock-outs.
 Over time, as they develop a track record for meeting customer commitments, they improve customer satisfaction, leading to increased market share, improved loyalty, and greater pricing power.

 For the bottom-line, accurate forecasting enables companies to keep inventory as low as possible and lower carrying costs.
 They also minimize expediting costs incurred to rush production and delivery when their forecasts are too low.
 Accurate forecasts also lower labor costs by allowing companies to match employee schedules with demand.

 By generating higher revenues and lower costs, better forecasting increases profitability.
 This improves the numerator in the calculation of return on capital (ROC).
 By decreasing inventory, better forecasting decreases working capital and thus decreases the denominator of ROC.
-The net result is an increase in ROC.
+The net result is an increase in ROC and ultimately Economic Value Added (EVA).

 Quantifying the Value of Demand Forecasting